 Check out the Eddie M’s Menu!

-Our Cafeteria is now closed for the summer.
+The Cafeteria is now closed until September.

 Vegetables from our school garden

 ~Chocolate Beet Cakes with Candied Beets~

 • 1 1⁄2 cups whole wheat pastry flour